Stefon Diggs Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 - Diggs has been the target of 108 of his team's 448 passing attempts this season, or 24.1% of the target share.

-- With 21 targets in the red zone this season, Diggs has been on the receiving end of 26.6% of his team's 79 red zone pass attempts.
+- Diggs (21 red zone targets) has been the recipient of 26.6% of his team's 79 red zone pass attempts.

-- The Bills have thrown the football in 59.1% of their plays from scrimmage this year while running the ball 40.9% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Bills, who rank eighth in the NFL in points scored, have dropped back to pass 59.1% of the time while opting for the ground attack 40.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Diggs' matchup with the Buccaneers.